Almahr1/quert/TECHNICAL_DECISIONS.md

 ## Technical Decision Making Process

-This document chronicles the key technical decisions made during implementation, the alternatives considered, and the reasoning behind each architectural choice.
+This document chronicles the key technical decisions made during implementation, the alternatives considered, and the reasoning behind each architectural choice based on the actual codebase.

 ---